tanvi-orcl/fpp-ansible/README.md

 ### Roles

-**grid_fpp.yml**, **rdbms_fpp.yml**

-The grid_fpp and rdbms_fpp roles perform grid/rdbms specific fpp operations.
+**grid_fpp.yml**, **rdbms_fpp.yml**: grid_fpp and rdbms_fpp roles perform grid/rdbms specific fpp operations.
 The playbooks call tasks within these roles, and then these roles call helper functions in the same role and in the common roles.

-**fpp_common.yml**, **target_common.yml**, **oci_common.yml**

-The common roles run any tasks that must be performed on a specific host, such a shell scripts and file creations.
+**fpp_common.yml**, **target_common.yml**, **oci_common.yml**: common roles run any tasks that must be performed on a specific host, such a shell scripts and file creations.
 If the role is being called, the assumption is that ansible is already operating on the correct host; any delegation happens in the actual playbooks, grid_fpp tasks, or rdbms_fpp tasks.
 The fpp_common runs on the fpp host, target_common on the exadata hosts, and oci_common on the localhost.

 ### Playbooks